 Ocean Freedom cruises in style and speed to the Great Barrier Reef, providing you with a first class way to experience this natural paradise.
 Enjoy personalised snorkeling, certified and introductory diving and a glass bottom boat tour, with the friendly, professional crew.
 Enjoy being the first boat to arrive at the pristine Upolu Cay, allowing yours to be the first footsteps on its golden beaches.
 Explore the wonders of the Great Barrier Reef with Ocean Freedom, for an unforgettable day in paradise without the crowds.
 Ocean Freedom provides six hours at the Great Barrier Reef, visiting two destinations and offering scrumptious seafood smorgasbord lunch.
 With small guest numbers this will ensure maximum customer service and passenger comfort.
 Experience the Wonder Wall a truly magnificent dive and snorkel site on the outer edge of Upolu Reef.
 Their enthusiastic crew is committed to providing for your every need, ensuring all guests have a memorable and safe experience on the Great Barrier Reef.

 Your naturalist guide will meet you at your accommodation and after introductions all round it is time to drive north along the scenic route via Mossman to Cape Tribulation.
 Lush farmland contrasts with seascape as you approach the majestic Daintree River.
 After a short morning tea break its 'all aboard' for an informative river cruise.
 Relax and enjoy the splendour only the Daintree can offer as you learn of Estuarine Crocodiles, mangrove forests and wildlife, this is nature at its best!
-We ascend the Alexandra Range and pause for a panoramic view of World Heritage Tropical Rainforest merging with the azure colours of the Coral Sea.
+You ascend the Alexandra Range and pause for a panoramic view of World Heritage Tropical Rainforest merging with the azure colours of the Coral Sea.
 Experience the rainforest intimately on the elevated National Park Boardwalk.
 Accurate interpretations of flora and fauna will be given with ample time for photographs and questions as we search for the elusive, rare and totally unique Southern Cassowary and other wildlife species within this particular habitat.
 A delicious barbecue lunch with freshly prepared salads is served while you have the opportunity to hand feed a kangaroo and enjoy a cold drink from the bar.
 The tour takes you beyond Cape Tribulation along the 4WD Bloomfield Track to pristine Emmagen Creek and time for a refreshing rainforest stream swim.
 Seek fish and turtles in the creek, butterflies and exotic birds in the trees and indulge in a feast of tropical fruit, a complimentary glass of wine and a cup of traditional Billy Tea, all of which enhance the tranquil surroundings.
 At Cape Tribulation Beach there is a little time to swim in the Coral Sea (seasonal) or stroll along the beach and boardwalk to the photographers' platform overlooking the mountains and coast where the 'Rainforest meets the Reef'.
 After a short afternoon refreshment stop, you cross the Daintree River by cable ferry and begin your homeward journey.
 You will be picked-up from your hotel at approximately 7.00 a.m., returns at 6.30 p.m. and has a maximum group size of 16 passengers.

 You will be transfered between Darwin domestic airport and your city hotel by private car.

 People hailing from at least 56 countries make up the mellow, modern metropolis of Darwin.
 This sociable hub is where non-Aboriginal meets Aboriginal (Larrakia), where urban meets remote, and where industry meets idleness.
 The city attracts itinerant workers and visitors from around Australia, and its university and port bring students and sailors.
 The population ebbs and increases with the seasons.
 Forty percent of the population only settled in the last 40 years, the majority, like you, intending only to stop by but ending up staying.
 Darwin’s location on a tropical tip of the country’s north coast means six subtle shifts of season, with a not-so-subtle disparity between the Dry and Wet – which can bring colossal storms.
 Last century was a biggie for Darwin: barely recomposed after sustained WWII bombings, the city was razed by a cyclone.
 Its unique past and present (of rebuilding and regular rejuvenation) lends modern-day Darwin a very human spirit.
 It’s palpable daily in the city’s many outdoor public spaces, where crowds mingle at makeshift markets, at restaurants and pubs, and at its numerous festivals.
 Darwinites are also conscious of their natural surrounds – hardly surprising when you have Kakadu, Arnhem Land, Litchfield and the Tiwis in your back yard.
 Enjoy the beautiful sunset over Darwin Harbour with your private vehicle.
 Please note that this tour does not include a guide.

 The Mantra Pandanas combines sophisticated city chic with Darwin’s famous laid back, tropical culture, making this property an ideal base for a Darwin business trip or accommodation choice for the perfect holiday escape.
 Located in the heart of Darwin, the Mantra offers 336 stylish rooms, supremely appointed with modern contemporary décor and luxury amenities.
 Selected rooms include a private balcony offering panoramic views across Darwin Harbour and Darwin city skyline, and serves as the perfect vantage point to enjoy the setting sun.